roodmichael/passive-analytics/README.md

 * Pollutes codebase with analytics logs and attributes
 * Attribute naming becomes inconsistent over time
-* [A] tags will need to actually be Javascript links if they also need to log an event
+* Anchor tags will need to actually be Javascript links if they also need to log an event
 * The analytics library needs to be mocked during unit tests

 Instead, this library proposes that a global click handler be running in the background that tracks clicks to any element (or whitelisted elements).
 Then builds an ID based on the ID attribute, a custom attribute, class, or some other identifying information.
 For example, the above toy example would become: